jolineuichanco/DataAnalytics/projects/project-2-prediction-challenge/README.md

 Presentations should be **15 minutes** and include:

-- Business problem you are trying to solve
-- Your approach pre-modeling: (1) Data review, (2) EDA, and (3) Feature Engineering
+- Summary slide: Business problem and a preview of your insights and recommendation
+- EDA insights and feature engineering: Present 2-3 EDA findings that are specific to the angle your team pursued.
+If applicable, pair it with the feature engineering decision it inspired ("We observed X, so we created Y, and it matters because Z").
+The full gallery of EDA can be reserved for the Supplementary Appendix.
-- Review of modeling attempts *(please use a table to summarize attempts)*
+- Review of modeling attempts *(please use a table to summarize attempts)* A "model" is a combination of a model family (e.g., logistic regression vs decision tree), features, and hyperparameters.
+The table should show how each model compares with respect to performance.
+Briefly narrate the progression: what did you try first, what improved performance, what didn't help, and why you moved from one approach to the next.
-- Selected model and features of importance
+- Selected model and features of importance: Identify your final model and explain why you selected it.
+Show the feature importance plot.
-- Model interpretation
+- Model interpretation: Are there any insights that the model reveals?
-- Implications and recommendations
+- Implications and recommendations: Include concrete, actionable recommendations.
+Mention any caveats or limitations to your recommendation.
+- Supplementary Appendix (not presented): (1) Data review, (2) Data Cleaning Details, (3) Full EDA gallery, (4) Prediction Histogram

 ---